 Now that you understand how Straight Teeth Direct works, you might be wondering how it compares to in-office brands like Invisalign.

 The biggest difference when comparing the two brands is the amount of face-to-face contact you get with a professional.
 Although Straight Teeth Direct assigns an orthodontist to take you through the whole process, you only ever get to meet them online.
-In contrast, you go in to see your Invisalign dentist every 4 – 6 weeks so you can raise any concerns and have any adjustments you need.
+In contrast, you go in to see your Invisalign dentist or orthodontist every four to six weeks so you can raise any concerns and have any adjustments you need.

-Invisalign also offer a lot more choice with their treatment options.
+Invisalign also offers a lot more choices with their treatment options.
 What’s more, their aligners can work on more complex cases since they have years of experience; currently Straight Teeth Direct can only fix mild to moderate problems with your teeth.

-Of course, all of these extras mean the treatment cost is quite a bit higher with Invisalign vs Straight Teeth Direct.
+Of course, all of these extras mean the treatment cost is higher with Invisalign vs Straight Teeth Direct.

 How much does Straight Teeth Direct cost in the UK?

-Because you don’t have to go into an office to see an orthodontist, aligner treatment with Straight Teeth Direct costs much less than in-person options.
+Because you don’t have to go into an office to see an orthodontist, aligner treatment with Straight Teeth Direct costs much less than in-person options, starting at just £1550.
 Unlike some other postal aligners, you can have your case reviewed and approved by a dentist before you have to pay to order the kit.
 Once you’re ready to go ahead, there are some useful finance options.

 Here’s a breakdown of Straight Teeth Direct’s prices for the UK: